redhat-eets/netgauge/rfc2544/README.md

 To achieve higher traffic rate, the two trafficgen ports should come from different NICs.

 In general using pysical function (PF) as the trafficgen ports can have better throughput performance than using the virtual function (VF).
-Building the container image based on TREX version 2.88 is recommended; the only exception is to use VF on Intel E810 nic as the trafficgen ports - in this case, building the container image based on TREX version 3.02 is recommended.
+Building the container image based on TRex version 2.88 is recommended; the only exception is to use VF on Intel E810 nic as the trafficgen ports - in this case, building the container image based on TRex version 3.02 is recommended.

 ## Openshift integration demo